On the statistics of random-to-top shuffles: Fixed Points

-The last step is to transfer the convergence of the deterministically indexed model in Proposition $\ref{convergence of deterministic model}$ to the randomly indexed model.
-We will want to appeal to Lemma $\ref{slutsky ii}$.
-Before setting out to do this, we will state a basic lemma which will help control the fluctuation of the two models. \begin{lemma} Let $X$ be a random variable such that $X\geq 0$ a.s. and $\Ex [X]=\mu<\infty$.
+We now turn to the corresponding statistic indexed by $K_{cn,n}$.
+The next lemma helps control the fluctuation between the deterministic and random-indexed statistics. \begin{lemma} Let $X$ be a random variable such that $X\geq 0$ a.s. and $\Ex [X]=\mu<\infty$.
 Then, we have